sadit/SimilaritySearch.jl/joss/paper.md

 The package provides the following indexes:

 - `ParallelExhaustiveSearch`: A brute force search index where each query is solved using all available threads.
-- `ExhaustiveSearch`: A brute force search index, each query is solved using a single thread.
+- `ExhaustiveSearch`: A brute force search index, each query is solved in a single thread.
 - `SearchGraph`: An approximate search index with parallel and online autotuned construction.

 The main set of functions are: